×

 What do expats in Medina appreciate most about the local culture?

 "Expats in Medina often appreciate the deep sense of hospitality and generosity that is ingrained in the local culture.
 They admire the strong sense of community and family values that are prevalent in the society.
 The rich history and heritage of Medina, being one of the holiest cities in Islam, is also something that expats find fascinating.
 They appreciate the peaceful lifestyle and the slower pace of life compared to other bustling cities.
 The local cuisine, which is a blend of Middle Eastern and Asian influences, is another aspect that expats enjoy.
-Lastly, the respect for traditions and the discipline during prayer times is something that many expats find admirable about the local culture in Medina," remarked one expat who made the move to Medina.
+Lastly, the respect for traditions and the discipline during prayer times is something that many expats find admirable about the local culture in Medina," wrote a member in Medina.

 What do expats find most challenging?

 "Expats in Medina often find the strict adherence to Islamic laws and customs to be challenging, especially if they come from more liberal cultures.
 The segregation of genders in public spaces, the requirement for women to wear abayas, and the prohibition of alcohol can be difficult to adjust to.
 The language barrier can also be a significant challenge, as Arabic is the primary language spoken and not everyone may speak English.
 The extreme heat during summer months can also be difficult to cope with, especially for those not used to such climates.
 Additionally, the pace of life in Medina is slower than in many Western countries, which can be frustrating for expats used to a faster, more efficient pace.
-Lastly, the restrictions during the holy month of Ramadan, where eating, drinking, and smoking in public during daylight hours are prohibited, can also be a challenge for non-Muslim expats," said one expat who made the move to Medina.
+Lastly, the restrictions during the holy month of Ramadan, where eating, drinking, and smoking in public during daylight hours are prohibited, can also be a challenge for non-Muslim expats," explained one expat living in Medina, Saudi Arabia.

 Is there a lot of crime in Medina?